 No pets, rodents, reptiles, insects, or other forms of animal life will be allowed on campus without advance administrative approval.
-To review the Board of Trustees' "Animals in the Classroom Policy" and a complete listing of the responsibilities and restrictions associated with animals in school, contact the Head of School's Office.
+To review the Board of Trustees' "Animals in the Classroom Policy" and a complete listing of the responsibilities and restrictions associated with animals in school, contact the Headmaster's Office.